MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 If the script is acting abusively or causing a performance issue within Genesys Cloud, a Genesys Cloud on-call support engineer be paged and will have to evaluate the risk your OAuth client is causing to the overall platform health.
 As part of the their support playbooks the on-call engineer may have to revoke the misbehaving OAuth Clients credentials until the issue can be resolved.
 If multiple integrations share the same OAuth client, this can take down your entire Call Center.
 This is why it is critical to think through how you are going to structure your OAuth Clients.
 Here are some general guidelines:

 1. **Do not group batch integrations and real-time integrations under the same OAuth client**.
 Often times batch jobs will be the thing that can either create a rate-limiting situation or unearth a performance problem in Genesys Cloud.
-Different integrations have different uptime and performance characteristics so think carefully before using an OAuth client across these different types of integrtions.
+Different integrations have different uptime and performance characteristics so think carefully before using an OAuth client across these different types of integrations.
 2. **For new scripts or services, consider setting up an a separate OAuth client for them so that they can easily be shutdown without impacting critical contact center functions.** Personally, I recommend setting a separate OAuth client for each integration or service you are building.
 3. **Provide a clear, descriptive name and description for your OAuth client**.
 In the event there is an incident with a script, the Genesys Cloud on-call support engineers will look at your OAuth client's name and description to help ascertain the risks of shutting down your client.
 4. **Do not over-privilege your OAuth client**.
 While an OAuth token will expire, if the OAuth token is hijacked or compromised, and the OAuth client that issues the token has more privileges then it needs, this will cause an unnecessary risk to your Genesys Cloud account and the data in it.